intel/libvpl/examples/api2x/hello-transcode/README.md

 | Optimized for    | Description
 |----------------- | ----------------------------------------
 | OS               | Ubuntu* 20.04; Windows* 10
-| Software         | Intel® oneAPI Video Processing Library(oneVPL) CPU implementation
+| Hardware         | Compatible with Intel® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at https://github.com/oneapi-src/oneVPL-intel-gpu
 | What You Will Learn | How to use oneVPL to transcode a MJPEG encoded video file to H.265 encoded video file
 | Time to Complete | 5 minutes

-The hello-transcode sample currently only supports Software mode.

 ## Purpose